mortacious/pyvista-imgui/README.md

 plotter.show()
 ```

-Alternatively, an instance of `ImguiPlotter` can be integrated into an existing `imgui`-UI as a widget:
+Alternatively, an instance of `ImguiPlotter` can be integrated into an existing imgui-UI as a widget:

 ```py
 imgui.begin("Imgui Plotter")